 Today’s MBA students will graduate to a fast-changing job market.
-In comparison to other degrees, an MBA still opens doors to opportunities broader than degrees in specialized fields, as MBA students acquire marketable, transferrable skills suited to positions in just about any industry.
+In comparison to other degrees, an MBA degree still opens doors to opportunities broader than degrees in specialized fields, as MBA students acquire marketable, transferrable skills suited to positions in just about any industry.

 However, the competition for jobs amongst MBAs itself continues to remain fierce, with the school awarding the degree continuing to be more important than the degree specifics.

 After all, research shows more than 1/3rd of top managerial positions are held by MBAs from Ivy League schools.

 However, the degree by itself is no guarantee of a successful career.

 While getting into a prestigious MBA program may mean that you have successfully demonstrated requisite skills, it may, at times also imply that a handful of specific, well-developed skills are helping you stand out from the crowd.
 Assuming that you can bank on the same set of job skills to progress ahead in the professional arena would amount to being a tad complacent.
 It also places greater significance on the value of your MBA- how do you plan to demonstrate the practical value of the investment that is your MBA, if you used the same level of skills to acquire an MBA?

 An essential part of your resume, beyond the brand of a top tier school, is the demonstration of key competencies and skills acquired from your learning experience during your course.
 An MBA should be more than a degree; it offers numerous opportunities to develop job skills and provide application-based learning.